-Dr. Roland performs otoplasty and earlobe repair in New York, NY, for patients who are self-conscious about their ears and want to feel more confident about their appearance.
+Dr. Roland performs otoplasty and earlobe repair in New York City for patients who are self-conscious about their ears and want to feel more confident about their appearance.

 Such ear issues are cosmetic and will not alter the hearing.
 However, if ear deformities and injuries are a serious concern for you or your child, you may want to consider plastic surgical options offered by Dr. Roland, such as otoplasty or earlobe repair.